NAL-i5K/GFF3toolkit/gff3-merge.md

 ```

 ### Odd use cases (when manually adding replace tags is necessary)
+- If you are replacing non-coding features, and/or replacing coding features with non-coding features, then you must manually include a replace tag for these replacement actions.
 - It is possible for a modified model to have multiple isoforms that do not share CDS with each other - for example with partial models due to a poor genome assembly.
 In this case, the auto-assignment program will assign different replace tags to each isoform, but will then reject these auto-assigned replace tags because it expects isoforms of a gene model to have the same replace tags (see section "Some notes on multi-isoform models", above).
 You'll need to add the replace tags manually - all isoforms should carry the replace tags of all models to be replaced by the whole gene model.